Highlights from Aruba

 Do I need a visa to visit Aruba?

 Most travelers from the U.S., Canada, and Europe do not need a visa for stays under 30 days.
-Always check the latest travel regulations before your trip.
+Always check the latest travel regulations from your home country before your trip.
+Official regulations will come from the country where you have a passport.

 Is Aruba expensive?